Inference on the structure of gene regulatory networks: Different scenarios of inferring GRN structure

 \subsection{Scenario 2: gene, single-cell, one-time, interventional}

-Scenario 2 is a combination of Scenario 1 and Scenario 6.
 Assume the GRN is a DAG, and the stationary joint distribution is Markov and faithful to this DAG.
-From the stationary distribution, we can obtain the conditional independence relations.
 From the interventions, we can obtain the ancestor-descendant relations.
 As discussed in Subsection \ref{Sce2}, we can combine these two kinds of relations to fully reconstruct the DAG.
 If the DAG condition holds, as discussed in Subsection \ref{ADR}, we can use ancestor-descendant relations to partially determine the GRN.
 If the path blocking property holds under the interventions, similar to Scenario 6, we can fully determine the GRN.